ayoolaolafenwa/PixelLib/Tutorials/custom_train.md

 [Data Augmentation](https://towardsdatascience.com/data-augmentation-for-deep-learning-4fe21d1a4eb9) is applied on the dataset, this is because we want the model to learn different representations of the objects.
 Often performed when you have a small dataset, you can improve evaluation scores using this technique.
 PixelLib now supports a custom `imgaug` augmentation pipeline.
-You can read the [imgaug docs](https://imgaug.readthedocs.io/) & perform augmentations as :
+You can read the [imgaug docs](https://imgaug.readthedocs.io/) and perform augmentation as :
 ```python

    import imgaug as ia